sjlamerton/gsoc-pages/index.md

     libraries.

-- **We propose some great [projects](2013) for you to work on** - For example, porting wxWidgets API to Android or iOS are definitely very exciting -- albeit quite challenging -- tasks.
-Other ones might be less innovative but you would still be creating something new and make it possible to do things that hadn't been practical before in cross-platform programs.
+- **We propose some great [projects](2013) for you to work on** - For example, porting the wxWidgets API to Android or iOS are definitely very exciting -- albeit quite challenging -- tasks.
+Other ones might be less innovative but you would still be creating something new and making it possible to do things that haven't been practical before in cross-platform programs.

 - **We have participated in six previous GSoCs** -
-    So we have quite some experience of mentoring students.
+    So we have quite a lot of experience mentoring students.
 In fact, some of the potential mentors are students themselves and will be able to help you effectively.